THE WATCH OF THE DEEP

 COMMEMORATIVE D-BLUE VERSION

-In 2014, Rolex released a commemorative version of the Rolex Deepsea sporting a deep-blue to pitch-black gradient dial.
+In 2014, Rolex released a commemorative version of the Rolex Deepsea sporting a dial with a deep-blue to pitch-black gradient.
 This D-blue dial is reminiscent of the ocean’s twilight zone, where the last trickle of light from the surface disappears into the abyss.
 It echoes James Cameron’s DEEPSEA CHALLENGE expedition to the deepest point in the ocean, partnered by Rolex and the National Geographic Society.
-As a tribute to this partnership, the ‘DEEPSEA’ marking was added to the dial in a colour inspired by Cameron’s green submersible.
+As a tribute to this partnership, the dial was inscribed with the name ‘DEEPSEA’ in lime green, a colour inspired by Cameron’s green submersible.

 Visuals